Symptoms of anxiety could include an increased heart rate and chills. Interoceptive exposure may help you manage these.

 The goal is to experience that increased heart rate in a safe setting like a therapist’s office and realize nothing happens to you.
 In time, you begin to lose your fear of a rapid heartbeat.

-Some people call it desensitization therapy.
+Some people call interoceptive exposure desensitization therapy.
 However, desensitization may refer more to the pace of the exposure than to the technique itself.

 If you try cognitive behavioral therapy (CBT), interoceptive exposure might be one of the exposure therapy techniques your therapist suggests.